 Fredric Dolezal (Ph.D.
-Theoretical Linguistics, University of Illinois Urbana-Champaign) is on the Advisory Board of the lexicographic journal Lexikos, published by AFRILEX (the African Association for Lexicography) and is the Chair of the International Society for the History of Lexicology and Lexicography; he has research interests in literary lexicography and history of semantics and philosophical grammars, especially as these linguistically-based studies raise questions concerning the dictionary as text and the literariness of literary theory; the preceding is informed largely by his work on constructed languages and lexicons of the 17th century, classification systems, and other methods of transmitting and representing concepts across space and time.
+Theoretical Linguistics, University of Illinois Urbana-Champaign) is on the Advisory Board of the lexicographic journal Lexikos, published by AFRILEX (the African Association for Lexicography) and is Coordinator for the International Society for the History of Lexicology and Lexicography; he has research interests in literary lexicography and history of semantics and philosophical grammars, especially as these linguistically-based studies raise questions concerning the dictionary as text and the literariness of literary theory; the preceding is informed largely by his work on constructed languages and lexicons of the 17th century, classification systems, and other methods of transmitting and representing concepts across space and time.

-Dr. Dolezal taught across the curriculum in English Language and Literature.
+Dr. Dolezal taught across the curriculum in Linguistics and English Literary Studies.
 His most recent courses included King Lear at the Movies; Film as Literature; Advanced Writing: Nature Writing, principles and practice; English Grammar; Seminar on Knowledge Representation and the Lexicon; Theory and Criticism: Linguistic Ideas in Literary Theory; Keywords in English: Language, Thought and Culture; and Lexicography.

 Dr. Dolezal's most recent edited volume, Synonymy and Sameness of Meaning, is a special thematic issue of the International Journal of Lexicography (Oxford University Press).
 In the summer of 2016 he presented a paper at the 8th International Conference for Historical Lexicography and Lexicology, “Render into English that which is an historical reconstruction, or, The Lord’s Prayer and Bishop John Wilkins’s expedient ‘daily bread’”.